gh-unit/gh-unit/README.md

 Now you should be ready to Build and Run the test target.

-You should see something similar to the following screen shots:
+You should see something like:

 ![gh-unit5](http://rel.me.s3.amazonaws.com/gh-unit/images/gh-unit5.jpg)

 - Optionally, you can create and and set a prefix header (`Tests_Prefix.pch`) and add `#import <GHUnit/GHUnit.h>` to it, and then you won't have to include that import for every test.
-- To embed GHUnit in your project (to use it without having to install in `/Library/Frameworks/`) see below.

 ## Adding a GHUnit Test Target (iPhone)